chrisweb/web-audio-api-player/README.md

 `npm install web-audio-api-player`

-😔 there is almost no documentation yet (see below), but check out the source code of the [simple player example](examples/simple-player) to get started
+😔 there is almost no documentation yet (there is some, see next section below), to learn how to use this library I recommend you check out the source code of the [simple player example](examples/simple-player) to get started

+Want to help improve the documentation or contribute to this project by improving and fixing it, then first check out the [TODOs section](#todos-help-wanted-) below, maybe there is something in the list you want to help with.
+Any contribution, even things not listed on the TODO list are of course welcome.
+To get started with your own local development, check out the ["development build" section](#development-build) below.

 ## documentation